-Element REQUIRED INFORMATION Unit Number Enter the applicable unit number for the acreage.
-Block Number Enter block number if applicable.
-When reporting by block show the block numbers to the third place (i.e., 001) Month/Year Planted Enter the month and year trees were planted.
-Month/Year Grafted Month and year of grafting to the current variety, if applicable; otherwise, enter N/A. Variety Name(s) of the variety(ies) contained in this unit whether specified in the actuarial document(s) or not. Туре Enter the applicable type from the actuarial document(s).
+ELEMENT REQUIRED INFORMATION Unit Number Enter the applicable unit number for the acreage.
+Dla als Normals an Enter block number if applicable.
+Block Number When reporting by block show the block numbers to the third place (i.e., 001) Month/Year Planted Enter the month and year trees were planted.
+Month/Year Grafted Month and year of grafting to the current variety, if applicable; otherwise, enter N/A. Variety Name(s) of the variety(ies) contained in this unit whether specified in the actuarial document(s) or not.
+Type Enter the applicable type from the actuarial document(s).
 Number of Plants Enter the number of bearing trees which make up the unit.
 Plant Spacing Average tree spacing and/or pattern observed within this unit (example 18.5 X 20).
 See Exh.
-18 P-T for other patterns.
-Planting Pattern "S" for Square Planting Pattern "B" for Hedgerow or Border Planting Pattern "Q" for Quincunx Planting Pattern "H" for Hexagonal Planting Pattern "D" for Double Row Planting Pattern "O" for Other Planting Pattern
+18 for other patterns.
+Enter: "S" for Square Planting Pattern Planting Pattern "B" for Hedgerow or Border Planting Pattern "Q" for Quincunx Planting Pattern "H" for Hexagonal Planting Pattern "D" for Double Row Planting Pattern "O" for Other Planting Pattern

-ELEMENT R EQUIRED INFORMATION Density Calculate the tree density (number of trees per acre) as follows: number of square feet number of square feet per tree (based on per acre ÷ the current planting pattern) There are 43,560 square feet per acre.
+ELEMENT REQUIRED INFORMATION Calculate the tree density (number of trees per acre) as follows: number of square feet Density There are 43,560 square feet per acre.
 Example: Based on a tree spacing of 40 X 40 = 1600 square ft., the number of trees per acre is calculated as 43,560 square ft. per acre ÷ 1600 square ft. per tree = 27 trees per acre.
-Or, if trees are being interplanted as a part of a tree replacement program and the spacing changes to 20 X 40 = 800 sq. ft., per tree, the correct density becomes 43,560 sq. ft. per acre ÷ 800 sq. ft. = 54 trees per acre.
-Acres Number of planted acres to tenths (0.1).It is the carryover insured's responsibility to account for all prior acreage reported.Removed acreage, shown on the SRH, should continue to be shown on the PAW untilthey roll out and no longer remain on the SRH database, (e.g., line through blockentries and show removal date, except as otherwise allowed see Para.
+Or, if trees are being interplanted as a part of a tree replacement program and the spacing changes to $20 \times 40 = 800 \text{ sq. ft.}$, per tree, the correct density becomes 43,560 sq. ft. per acre \div 800 sq. ft. = 54 trees per acre.
+Acres Number of planted acres to tenths (0.1).
+It is the carryover insured's responsibility to account for all prior acreage reported.
+Removed acreage, shown on the SRH, should continue to be shown on the PAW until they roll out and no longer remain on the SRH database, (e.g., line through block entries and show removal date, except as otherwise allowed see Para.
 2141F).
 Percent Stand N/A Practice Designate if the block is: irrigated or non-irrigated; and/or certified organic or acreage transitioning to organic.
-Insurable or Uninsurable Designate whether this unit has met insurability requirements.
+Designate whether this unit has met insurability requirements.
 Refer to the policy provisions, e.g., production minimums, direct marketed to consumer, etc., the actuarial document(s), and this procedure for determining insurable and uninsurable acreage.
-Example: Acreage must be reported as uninsurable when minimum production requirements are not met.
+Insurable or Uninsurable Example : Acreage must be reported as uninsurable when minimum production requirements are not met.
 When prior production or acreage is commingled, the entire commingled acreage must meet the production minimum requirements for insurability.
 Acreage combined to meet insurability requirements may require additional yield adjustment by the AIP or should be submitted as a RO Determined Yield Request.